seahyinghang8/asst2/README.md

 ## Your Task ##

-Modify `ChatServer.java` so that it contains a thread pool of 8 threads.
-Incoming requests should be handed off to one of the threads in the thread pool to be handled.
-Add locks or implement concurrent data structures as required to make the chat server thread-safe; there should be no spin-waiting anywhere in your implementation.
+Modify`ChatServer.java` to handle requests concurrently.
+For each request, the main thread should accept the request in handle(), and then hand off responsibility for processing the request to one of eight worker threads (you should implement a pool of threads to do this).
+Once a request has been given to a thread, the thread will carry out the result of processing to completion (and return results to the client).
+Your server will need to synchronize threads in two ways:

+1. Since multiple worker threads will need to read and write from the shared data structure __stateByName__, you will need to protect access to this data.
+2. You will need to think about how you wish to communicate work from the main thread (on which `handle()` is called) to the worker threads in the thread pool.
+In general it's useful to think about requests going into a work queue, with free worker threads picking up the next item in the queue.

 You are permitted to use __ONLY__ the following locking primitives, specifically:

 - the `synchronized` keywords
 - relevant methods of `java.lang.Object` (i.e. `wait()`, `notify()`, and `notifyAll()`)